meniga/.github/README.md

 > This workflow should only be used as a temporary solution for build processes that still rely on legacy build tools and cannot migrate to cloud runners

+## psake release

+This workflow demonstrates how you can use a self-hosted Windows runner to migrate a legacy build process that relies on internal tooling and `psake`.

+It only runs when a git `tag` is pushed and creates a GitHub release that is linked to that `tag`.

 ## psake TryCI

 Same as psake CI, except for running `psake tryci`